 And as it is with anything in life, have too much of anything, and you are bound to stumble upon some problems.

 Caffeine is also associated with certain downsides.
-High caffeine consumption has been linked to higher levels of anxiousness, sleeping problems, heightened heart rate, headaches, nausea, and more.
+High caffeine consumption has been linked to higher levels of anxiety, sleeping problems, heightened heart rate, headaches, nausea, and more.
 (39 40 41 42 43)

 The longer you steep your tea, the more caffeine will be released into the water.
 This process is also affected by the temperature of the water.
 Hot water can extract more caffeine from the tea leaves, especially when it comes to green tea.
 Quite the opposite, oolong tea releases more caffeine during a cold brewing process.
 (44)